gsierra-tech/Final_Project_Sierra/README.md

 Project Title:
-Handwritten Digit Classification App
+Optimizing a CNN for Handwritten Digit Recognition: From Model Design to Web Application

 Overview:
-This project is a handwritten digit classification app built using a Convolutional Neural Network (CNN).
-The app allows users to draw digits and predicts them with the trained model.

-Features:
-    Upload or draw digits (0-9).
-    Predict the digit drawn or uploaded.
-    Display confidence scores for predictions.
-    Real-time predictions with streamlit.
+This project consists of:
+    A Convolutional Neural Network (CNN) trained on the MNIST dataset to classify handwritten digits.
+    A Streamlit web app where users can draw a digit (0-9) and get real-time predictions using the trained model.

 Model Architecture:
 The CNN model consists of: